eeberhard/aica-api/docs/docs/reference/custom-components/01-component-package.md

 :::

-Custom components can be defined in ROS 2 packages and used alongside the standard library of AICA components in the AICA application framework.
+Custom components can be defined in ROS 2 packages and used alongside the standard library of AICA components in AICA Core.
 Components can be implemented in C++ or Python.
 A component package can contain multiple components in either language.

 ## Package infrastructure